alinkaZ/SiDo/README.md

 # SiDo
-“Si do” means “Sew it” in urdu.
-Our goal is to empower women to take part in social and working life through sewing.
+“Si do” means “Sew it” in Urdu.
+Our goal is to empower women to take part in social and working life through traditional skills.

-We belive that lifelong learning can help promote gender equality, ensure equal access to employment, and ensure that everyone is included in the information socitey.
+We belive that lifelong learning can help promote gender equality, ensure equal access to employment, and to include a larger part of the society within the benefits of ITC.

 # Intro